 Food, drink and party on rooftop bars in Amsterdam

 Amsterdam and the Netherlands is not particularly known for neither good food nor drinks.
 Chips, mayo and other various unhealthy stuff tend to be the pick when it comes to food.
 When it comes to beverages, its beer and drinks that dominates at the roof terraces here.
 Despite the rather non-existent food and beverage culture in Amsterdam, the city is one of the most party-friendly in Europe.
 Much thanks to that Amsterdam is one of the world's most liberal cities - both in terms of drugs, sex and prostitution.

-Amsterdam is a very low-built city, but despite this many of the city’s rooftop bars are at a very high altitude.
-This creates a stunning view over Amsterdam and its surroundings.
+Amsterdam is a very low-built city, so even though the rooftop bars are often not sky-high, they are high enough to create a stunning view over Amsterdam and its surroundings.
 The view you get from the rooftop bars in Amsterdam is usually the city's rooftops and over the canals.

 Amsterdam have a lot of attractions for tourists.
 Primarily a plethora of lots of different museums.
 Foremost is the Anne Frank House, Van Gogh Museum, the Stedelijk Museum, Museum Amstelkring, National Maritime Museum, the Rijksmuseum and The tropical museum that is the most visited.
 In addition to the city's museums, it is the Red Light District area where many people go.
 Mainly the younger crowd who likes to party.
 Red Light District is very liberal in terms of sex, the purchase of sex, drugs, etc. For those who want to take it easy, there are very nice trips you can take around the Amsterdam canals.